agentrickard/domain/domain_source/README.txt

 However, this feature is currently only available to users with the 'set domain access' permission.

-When using this form, you may select to ingore Domain Source by selecting 'Do not change' in the form element.
+When using this form, you may select to ignore Domain Source by selecting 'Do not change' in the form element.
 When using this feature, you will not be allowed to remove the source domain from any content being updated.